Portland mayor, tear gassed during protest, bans police from tear gassing protesters

 He said he still wants police to respond aggressively to prevent violence and vandalism.
 Hundreds of people have been arrested since the protests started in May.

 “I expect the police to arrest people who engage in criminal acts.
 I expect the District Attorney to prosecute those who commit criminal acts.
-And I expect the rest of the criminal justice system to hold those individuals accountable,” the mayor said.
+And I expect the rest of the criminal justice system to hold those individuals accountable,” Wheeler said.

 The protesters want city officials to slash the police budget and reallocate that money to Black residents and businesses.
 Some demonstrators are also demanding the resignation of Wheeler, a white man and the scion of a timber company fortune.